Why are Kashmiris not protesting? | DW | 22.02.2021

 "People are scared to speak against the August 2019 decision," Mushtaq Rather, a local shopkeeper, told DW, adding that those who try to resist the government end up in jail.

-Aijaz Dar, a Srinagar resident, blames the Kashmiri leadership for not standing up against New Delhi.
+Aijaz Dar, a Srinagar resident, criticizes the Kashmiri leadership for not standing up to New Delhi.

 Meanwhile, the authorities have continued their crackdown in Kashmir, arresting thousands of people, including the region's three former chief ministers.
-In the past three months, more than 100 politicians and separatist leaders have been detained in a fresh drive by authorities to "prevent" violence.
+In the past three months, more than 100 politicians and separatist leaders have been detained in a fresh drive to "prevent violence."

 "Separatists and their supporters are afraid because New Delhi is using force against them and their families.
 Authorities have also disrupted the ability of civil society groups to organize demonstrations," Riyaz Wani, a Kashmiri political analyst, told DW.